Ángel (The King of Fighters): Critical reception

-According to ScreenRant, Ángel's design and moveset appear to be inspired by Terri Runnels besides Dwayne Johnson.
+According to Screen Rant, Ángel's design and moveset appear to be inspired by Terri Runnels besides Dwayne Johnson.
 However, they noticed her return was surprising as SNK stopped including her after The King of Fighters 2002 and The King of Fighters XIV was her major return.
-ScreenRant further called her Unchain Circle's gameplay mechanics to be hard to perform due to the multiple combinations they tend to be given.
+Screen Rant further called her Unchain Circle's gameplay mechanics to be hard to perform due to the multiple combinations they tend to be given.
 Multiple fighters share the mechanics under the nickname of "Rekka" and is hard to master.
 TheGamer noted that while Ángel is fun to play as, her gameplay can be demanding too which might lead to a rewarding feeling if properly used.
 In February 2024, Kotobukiya produced a bishojo figurine of Ángel.

 Atomix said the Mexican representative character Ángel left a major impression in The King of Fighters not only for her design but also for her special moves based on pro wrestling.
 Commenting also on the Mexican representants in gaming, Jose Del Carmen Medina Rios noted Ángel broke the stereotypes of wrestlers who always wore masks to conceal their identity while her body like King from Tekken or Tizoc from Fatal Fury is not as physically developed as other fighters with her gender also outstanding.

 In his examination of Digital Narratives and Linguistic Articulations of Mexican Identities in Emergent Media: Race, Lucha Libre Masks and Mock Spanish, Professor Daniel Calleros Villarreal discussed the manner in which Ángel is portrayed when compared to other wrestlers from fighting games. Ángel stands out thanks to sex appeal which seems obvious due to her skimpy clothing made by SNK designers.
 The character's file, however, manages to expand more on the fighter's personality giving her a broad sense of interest in life similar to fellow fighter Ramon.
 The KOF characters are noted to appeal to Latin American audiences based on notes from the developers.